OpenTermsArchive/docs/content/collections/reference/roles.md

 - Update Open Terms Archive engine and deployment system
 - Monitor and restart engine if needed
 - Investigate and resolve technical issues through log analysis
-- Verify regular updates of snapshots, versions, and datasets
+- Ensure that snapshots, versions and datasets are published
 - Report bugs and suggest improvements to engine repository

 ---

 ### Curator

-Defines the purpose of the collection, defines its boundaries and ensures all included content aligns with that purpose.
+Defines the purpose and scope of the collection and ensures all included content aligns with it.

 #### Responsibilities

-- Define and maintain collection's strategic direction
+- Define and maintain the collection’s strategic direction
 - Ensure collection content aligns with defined purpose
-- Guide collection's evolution and growth

 #### Tasks

 - Define and document collection scope
-- Review and approve scope changes
+- Define and document level of openness to third-party contributions
+- Answer any questions related to scope that emerge from maintainers and contributors
-- Communicate scope decisions to maintainers and contributors
+- Communicate scope updates to maintainers and contributors
-- Evaluate collection's alignment with purpose
+- Ensure collection’s alignment with original purpose

 ---

 ### Maintainer

-Ensures the integrity, quality, and accuracy of the collection's terms while managing community contributions.
+Ensures the integrity, quality, and accuracy of the collection’s terms.
+Manages incoming contributions.

 #### Responsibilities

 - Ensure quality and accuracy of collection terms
-- Manage and facilitate community contributions
+- Manage and facilitate contributions
-- Maintain quality of tracked terms

 #### Tasks